 If the Grievance Committee forwards your complaint for a hearing, that does not mean they have decided the Code of Ethics has been violated.
 Rather, it means they feel that if what you allege in your complaint is found to have occurred by the hearing panel, that panel may have reason to find that a violation of the Code of Ethics occurred.

-If your complaint is dismissed as not requiring a hearing, you can appeal that dismissal to an appeal panel of the Arizona Association of REALTORS®.
+If your complaint is dismissed as not requiring a hearing, you can appeal that dismissal to an appeal panel of the Arizona REALTORS®.

 If your complaint is forwarded for a hearing, your attendance at the hearing is required to present your allegations of unethical behavior.
 Familiarize yourself with the hearing procedures that will be followed.
 In particular you will want to know about challenging potential panel members, your right to counsel, calling witnesses, and the burdens and standards of proof that apply.

 Complainants have the ultimate responsibility (“burden”) of proving that the Code of Ethics has been violated.
 The standard of proof that must be met is “clear, strong and convincing,” defined as, “that measure or degree of proof which will produce a firm belief or conviction as to the allegations sought to be established.”
 Consistent with American jurisprudence, respondents are considered innocent unless proven to have violated the Code of Ethics.